Synopsys Synplify® Premier Design Software provides an essential element in automating today's high-reliability designs

 Historically, immunity to soft errors was only considered a requirement for military and aerospace applications that are prone to radiation effects resulting in single-event upsets (SEUs).
-Today however, even ground level applications are suffering a greater numbers of radiation effects as FPGA process technologies advance.
+Today however, even ground-level applications are suffering a greater numbers of radiation effects as FPGA process technologies advance.
 Critical functions such as those for industrial control, high-reliability communications and collision avoidance systems in automotive applications can benefit from automated built-in protection against soft errors.

 Figure 1: TMR helps mitigate SEUs induced by radiation effects by inserting redundancy during synthesis with triplicated circuitry + voting logic

-|TMR inserts redundancy by triplicating all or part of the logic in a circuit and then adds in "voting" logic to determine the best 2 out of 3 results.
+- Triple modular redundancy (TMR) inserts redundancy by triplicating all or part of the logic in a circuit and then adds in "voting" logic to determine the best 2 out of 3 results.

-Fault-tolerant FSMs with Hamming-3 encoding can be used to detect and correct single bit errors with a Hamming distance of 3, ensuring that a state register erroneously reaching an adjacent state would be detected and correct operation of the FSM continues.
+- Fault-tolerant FSMs with Hamming-3 encoding for detecting and correcting single-bit errors with a Hamming distance of 3, ensuring that a state register erroneously reaching an adjacent state would be detected and correct operation of the FSM continues.

 - Duplicate with compare employs a dual-mode redundancy scheme followed by a comparator circuit to create an ERROR_FLAG signal that alerts to the presence of an SEU, so that the error can be tapped or corrected.